justinesolano/sei-project-four/README.md

 admin.site.register(User)
 ```

 I tried to create a new user but this threw an error due to a user already being registered prior to the user model's creation.
-My solution was to add an unregister function,
+My solution was to add an unregister function to prevent triggering the error.

 ```python
 User = get_user_model()